 What we see from the evidence above is that candida cannot be treated as though it existed separate from the body.

 Dr. McCombs Candida Plan affects the body in several ways: reverting the fungal form of candida back to its normal yeast form; boosting the appropriate healthy immune response; detoxifying the body; and helping to restore normal tissue flora.
 This approach considers many of the facets necessary to produce an effective change and a healthy response.
-In individuals who have normal blood sugar regulation, fruit has always worked well on the Plan and facilitates the effectiveness of Candida Force.
+In individuals who have normal blood sugar regulation, fruit has always worked well on the Plan and facilitates the effectiveness of Undecylenic Acid.
 If someone has a blood sugar regulation issue, such as hypoglycemia, insulin-resistance, or diabetes, fruit probably won’t work well for them on the Plan.

 To help assist them, I recommend following the Blood Sugar Protocol outlined below: